matakanobu/python-monorepo/README.md

 <img src="img/pr-training.png" width="800px">

+These hyperparameters can be passed to Hydra and overwritten.

 This is useful for training models in a reproducible manner and for sharing the results with team members.